Don’t Forget to maintain your policy

 Well, its renewal time again and all your annual policy paperwork has arrived just in time.
 What to do!?
 Just pay the premiums and think nothing of it for another 365 days?
 Think again!

-This article provides tips to help ensure you’re in the best position possible should you be faced with the threat of an approaching bushfire.
+Protect your family and property by preparing early for the upcoming bushfire season.
+Below we provide tips to help ensure you’re in the best position possible should you be faced with the threat of an approaching bushfire.

 Whether you live in a rural or a suburban community, in a stand-alone home, unit or apartment, there is always the inherent risk of a bushfire.
 A mixture of prolonged heat, dry conditions and strong winds can fast create the ‘perfect storm’ where small sparks transform into roaring infernos, and ember attacks occur kilometres away from the fire front.
 In a matter of minutes the unpredictable nature of a bushfire can create life threatening situations.